karthik-d/few-shot-dermoscopic-image-analysis/README.md

 ## Quick Links

-The following references will help in reproducing this implementation and to extend the experiments for further analyses.
+The following references will aid in reproducing this implementation, and to extend the experiments presented in the paper for further analyses.

 - [Procedure to Execute Training and Testing Experiments](./Experiments/README.md).
 - [Dataset Sources, Splitting Phases, and Experiment Descriptions [Markdown]](./Experiments/data/README.md).